bobozaur/argon-fan/README.md

 # Argon Fan

-A Rust library and Home Assistant add-on for controlling fans in Argon40 Raspberry Pi cases.
+Rust binaries and Home Assistant add-ons for controlling fans in Argon40 Raspberry Pi cases.

 ## Overview

-The library provides a generic interface for controlling Argon40 case fans via I2C, with specific implementations for different case versions that handle the varying I2C command protocols.
+The binary uses a generic interface for controlling Argon40 case fans via I2C, with specific implementations for different case versions that handle their I2C command particularities.
+The case version/variant must be selected at compile time through a feature flag.

 ## Features